FinalsClub/karmaworld/README.md

 pulls from the local repository on your local file system without needing credentials, etc.

+## Deleting the Virtual Machine
+If you want to start a fresh virtual machine or simply remove the virtual machine from your hard drive, Vagrant has a command for that.
+While in `{project_root}` of the host system, type `vagrant destroy` and confirm with `y`.
+This will remove the VM from your hard drive.

+If you wanted a fresh VM, the next step is to run `vagrant up`, which will start a brand new VM (since the old one is gone).

 ## Other Vagrant commands
 Please see [vagrant documentation](http://docs.vagrantup.com/v2/cli/index.html) for more information on how to use the vagrant CLI to manage your development